Ear Discharge Types, Causes, And Treatment

 Ear Infection Discharge

 In the case of a middle ear infection or otitis media, fluid builds up in the middle ear.
+This is also known as Glue ear and it is a common condition that mostly affects children and occasionally affects adults.
 A hole in the eardrum can be the cause of ear infection discharge.
 The ear infection discharge color can be a good indication of the severity of the infection.
+Read in details about diagnosis and treatment of glue ear.

 The ear infection discharge color can vary from clear liquid coming out of the ear or yellow discharge from the ear to green or brown discharge from the ear.